codefenix-dev/uMRC/README.md

    the same as shown above in the list of files included.

    On Linux, you can run the build.sh script to compile from source.
-   First run `sudo apt install libssl-dev` since the door makes use of LibreSSL, then `./build.sh` should complete successfully (with warnings).
+   First run `sudo apt install libssl-dev` since the bridge makes use of LibreSSL, then `./build.sh` should complete successfully (with warnings).
 It should create a subdirectory named "bin" and place the compiled binaries there.
 Copy these binaries to your preferred directory for the door.
+Finally, copy the contents of `assets/nix` to the to the door directory.

 2. Run **setup**, and press `1` to begin.